Bikeman868/NPL/docs/RECOMMENDATIONS.md

 // Define messages, networks and routing for the main application namespace app {
-    // This message is not defined yet and will be empty for now message Invoice
+    // This is a placeholder for an invoice message which we will define later message Invoice

     network InvoiceLogic {
-        ingress egress default { pipe Main }
+        // The default entry point for this network is routed by the Main pipe ingress egress default { pipe Main }

-        // This pipe modifies the message route to capture GraphQL requests and route
+        // The DataAccess pipe modifies the message route to capture GraphQL
-        // them to the GraphQl network in the data namespace pipe DataAccess {
+        // requests and routethem to the GraphQl network pipe DataAccess {
             route * {
                 capture data.GraphQlRequest {